 As Christians, our goal is to obey Scripture and, in word and deed, glorify God.
 Since the purpose of Bible-centered education is to grow in wisdom and virtue, we require all our students to exhibit the following minimal personal virtues: kindness, truthfulness, courtesy toward others and respect for their property rights, punctuality in attendance and work, respect for and obedience to those in authority, diligent effort and attention.
 GRACE seeks to work with parents to maintain an organization which supports high standards of biblical behavior.
 Therefore, we are open to comments and suggestions from home schooling parents.
 If you are unsure of the meaning of any rule, please feel free to ask.
 Any student who fails to respect these rules, and the philosophy of GRACE, could be subject to dismissal.

 Free Time Between Classes: On Thursdays and Fridays, all students without exception, must be in the Supervised Family Room (Study Hall) or accompanied by their parent in the Nursery when not in class.
 Students who will not be accompanied by a parent must register for the Supervised Family Room (Study Hall) when registering for classes.
-There is no charge for the Supervised Family Room (Study Hall).
+There is a $50 fee per student for using the Family Room with a $100 cap per family for students without parental supervision.
+(This fee is for the whole year for any study halls used on the

 Prompt Arrival and Departure: Please use the doors and parking lot on the south side of TCRC/The Refuge.
 Students should be picked up promptly after their classes are finished for the day and should not be dropped off more than 10 minutes before their first class.
 Be aware that a staff person from GRACE must remain in the building until all GRACE students have left the building.